 Delrin plastics are exceptionally resistant to fatigue failure from –40° to 80°C. Its fatigue resistance capabilities are not impacted significantly by moisture, chemicals, or solvents.
 This property makes it a great choice for parts subjected to repeated impact and stress.

 · Impact Resistance

-Delrin is able to endure sudden impact without failing.
-It have very high toughness compared to other polymers, so it can undergo treatment to provide even higher resistance to sudden impact.
+Delrin can endure sudden impacts without failing.
+It has very high toughness compared to other polymers, so it can undergo treatment to provide even higher resistance to sudden impact.

 · Good Dimensional Stability

 Dimensional stability measures a material’s ability to retain its normal dimensions after undergoing subjection to pressure, temperature, and other conditions during machining.
 Therefore, it won’t lose its shape when machining.
 Machining Delrin is significantly easier than machining other materials due to this property.

 · Frictional Properties